Observability (software)

-In distributed systems, observability is the ability to collect data about programs execution, internal states of modules, and the communication between components.
+In software engineering, more specifically in distributed computing, observability is the ability to collect data about programs' execution, modules' internal states, and the communication among components.
 To improve observability, software engineers use a wide range of logging and tracing techniques to gather telemetry information, and tools to analyze and use it.
+Observability is foundational to site reliability engineering, as it is the first step in triaging a service outage.

+One of the goals of observability is to minimize the amount of prior knowledge needed to debug an issue.

 Etymology, terminology and definition

 The term is borrowed from control theory, where the "observability" of a system measures how well its state can be determined from its outputs.
 Similarly, software observability measures how well a system's state can be understood from the obtained telemetry (metrics, logs, traces, profiling).

 The definition of observability varies by vendor:

-The term is frequently referred to as its numeronym O11y (where 11 stands for the number of letters between the first letter and the last letter of the word).
-This is similar to other computer science abbreviations such as i18n and L10n.
+The term is frequently referred to as its numeronym o11y (where 11 stands for the number of letters between the first letter and the last letter of the word).
+This is similar to other computer science abbreviations such as i18n and l10n and k8s.

 Observability vs. monitoring

 Observability and monitoring are sometimes used interchangeably.
 As tooling, commercial offerings and practices evolved in complexity, "monitoring" was re-branded as observability in order to differentiate new tools from the old.

 The terms are commonly contrasted in that systems are monitored using predefined sets of telemetry, and monitored systems may be observable.

-Majors et. al. suggest that engineering teams that only have monitoring tools end up relying on expert foreknowledge (seniority), whereas teams that have observability tools rely on exploratory analysis (curiosity).
+Majors et al. suggest that engineering teams that only have monitoring tools end up relying on expert foreknowledge (seniority), whereas teams that have observability tools rely on exploratory analysis (curiosity).